Lupus Israel wrote: ↑

 Mr. Baddiel is like most Believers in the Holocaust theology in that they think that the Jews OWN History, and that Gentiles unequivocally OWE the Jews somehow.
 If we are talking Jews, then, the gaschambers can't be wrong.
 The mythology is just "true," and most especially so if it didn't even happen.

-Prof. of Judaism, Dr. Deborah Lipstadt may be correct in that there is no rational argument to be had here with Revisionists who are beyond the pale of submission to her unknowable, almighty Holocaust deity.
+Prof. of Judaism, Dr. Deborah Lipstadt may be correct in that there is no rational argument to be had here with the Revisionists, they who are beyond the pale of submission to her unknowable, almighty Holocaust deity.

 Any Revision is therefore by definition, Blasphemy.